Red Devils take full advantage of defeats to Arsenal and Chelsea

 Hernandez then wasted a glorious chance to double his total two minutes later when he mishit as he dove to edge in a Nani cross with the goal at his mercy.
 The Portuguese then fired a cross at Al Habsi when played into space by Rooney.

 Rooney – who still looked some way short of his best - also passed up the chance to mark his return with a goal.
-Another center from Nani was weakly pushed Al Habsi’s way in injury time.
+Another centre from Nani was weakly pushed Al Habsi’s way in injury time.

 Upon the final whistle, United could reflect on a final result that rested much on Wigan’s two dismissals.
 Ferguson’s men barely got out of first gear again despite Rooney’s reintroduction, but claimed the three points that had slipped through their fingers in previous matches this season.